Plain English Summary

 How were these guidelines developed?

 These guidelines were developed by the Australia and New Zealand Sarcoma Association to inform the best management of patients with sarcoma using scientific evidence.
 The guidelines are based on a rigorous review of evidence by a group of independent experts (such as doctors, nurses and scientists) and consumer representatives (such as patients who have had sarcoma treatment and their carers).
 As sarcoma is rare, the available evidence is mostly from experiences from specialised sarcoma hospitals or cancer registry.
-There is no clinical trial addressing the three clinical questions in this series of the guidelines.
+There were no clinical trials found that addressed the three clinical questions in this series of the guidelines.

 Referral to specialist sarcoma centre